Overinterpretation reveals image classification model pathologies: Methods

-More formally, let $0 \leq \tau \leq 1$ be a threshold for prediction confidence.
-Let $f$ predict that an image $x$ belongs to class $c$ with probability $f_c$.
-Let $U$ be the total set of pixels.
-Then an SIS subset $S \subseteq U$ is a minimal subset of pixels such that $f_c(x_S) \geq \tau$ where the information about the pixels $R = U \setminus S$ is considered to be missing.
-We mask pixels in $R$ by replacement with the mean pixel value over the entire image dataset (equal to zero when the image data has been normalized), which is presumably least informative to a trained classifier~\cite{sis}.
-We apply SIS to the function giving the confidence toward the predicted (most likely) class.
-We also develop an approximation of the backward selection procedure to efficiently scale the SIS-finding procedure to higher-resolution images from ImageNet (details in Section~\ref{sec:supp-scale-imagenet}).
+\paragraph{CIFAR-10.} We interpret the feature patterns learned by CIFAR-10 CNNs using the Sufficient Input Subsets (SIS) procedure~\citep{sis}, which produces rationales (SIS subsets) of a black-box model's decision-making.
+SIS subsets are minimal subsets of input features (pixels) whose values alone suffice for the model to make the same decision as on the original input.
+Let $f_c(x)$ denote the probability that an image $x$ belongs to class $c$.
+An SIS subset $S$ is a minimal subset of pixels of $x$ such that $f_c(x_S) \geq \tau$, where $\tau$ is a prespecified confidence threshold and $x_S$ is a modified input in which all information about values outside $S$ are masked.
+We mask pixels by replacement with the mean value over all images (equal to zero when images have been normalized), which is presumably least informative to a trained classifier~\citep{sis}.
+SIS subsets are found via a local backward selection algorithm applied to the function giving the confidence of the predicted (most likely) class.